brainupdaters/drlm-docs/docs/source/ClientConfig.rst

         * Create the drlm user
         * Install rear dependencies
         * Install rear package
-        * Start services and configure those on the startup
         * Configure ReaR to be managed by DRLM
         * Configure sudo for drlm user.
+        * Start and configure required services

 Supported OS's on the new feature instclient
 --------------------------------------------